Walter B. Woodbury

 Walter Bentley Woodbury (26 June 1834 – 5 September 1885) was an inventor and pioneering English photographer.
-He was an early photographer in Australia and the Dutch East Indies (now part of Indonesia).
+He was an early photographer in Australia and the Dutch East Indies (what is now Indonesia).
 He also patented numerous inventions relating to various aspects of photography, his best-known innovation being the woodburytype photomechanical process.

 Early years

 Walter B. Woodbury was born in Manchester, England on 26 June 1834.
 His father, John, died at the age of 36, when Walter was only 12.
 He then went to live with an uncle after his mother remarried.

 In 1848 he left school and began work as an apprentice draftsman in a civil engineering firm in Manchester.

 In his spare time he became interested in photography and taught himself how to take and develop photographs.
 He was technically minded and was able to construct his own camera obscuras from cigar boxes and eyeglass lenses.

 The discovery of rich goldfields in Australia in 1851 drew young men from the United Kingdom and elsewhere to try their luck on the diggings.
 Walter Woodbury was one of them.
 He departed by sea on 5 July 1852 with three friends.
 His mother paid his fare and provided a little spending money.